 Although Seehof Nature Retreat is so nestled in nature, it can be easily reached.
 Even if you’re traveling from further away, like I did from Berlin, there are very good travel options.

 The Seehof Nature Retreat is located in Natz-Schabs in the Eisack Valley in South Tyrol, between Innsbruck and Bolzano.

 From Munich: ca. 3 hours drive (over the Brenner pass)

 From Innsbruck: ca. 1 1/2 hour drive

-The closest bigger airports are Verona* and Munich*, but from both you will need a rental car or to travel by train.
+The nearest airports are Verona and Munich, but you will need to hire a car or travel by train from both.

 My personal tip!
 I traveled from Berlin by train.
 It takes time (about 9 hours), but with only one perfectly coordinated change in Munich, it was the most stress-free option for me.
 The Seehof Nature Retreat offers a free hotel shuttle to the nearest train station in Franzensfeste (just call, travel time 10 minutes).
 Franzensfeste is located exactly on the train route Munich-Innsbruck-Venice and is therefore perfectly accessible by train.

 If you book in time, you can make a real bargain here with a journey by train and save stressful car trips!